Using baby strollers in Italy: all you need to know + best buys

 A stroller that can easily be collapsed and set aside in these cases is ideal.

-Good to know: while compact strollers are great, make sure they do not compromise quality of the wheels in the name of size.
-Good wheels are essential to protect you and your baby from bumps on the road and cobbled street have quite a record for bending wheels and make cheap light strollers snap!
+Good to know: while compact strollers are great, make sure they do not compromise the quality of the wheels in the name of size.
+Good wheels are essential to protect you and your baby from bumps on the road and cobbled street have quite a record for bending wheels and making cheap light strollers snap!

 All terrain strollers are a great option too